 Support services (“auxiliary aids and services,” in the lexicon of the Americans with Disabilities Act [ADA]) are provided based on individual case-by-case assessment.
 Such aids and services may include sign language interpreters, assistive technology and apps, assistive listening devices, computing software and hardware, print alternatives, recording services, etc. Writing counseling, peer tutoring in certain subjects, and time management/study skills training are available to all students through the Learning Commons.
 Students with disabilities may request additional or longer sessions if needed; however, separate services designed specifically for disabled students are not provided.
 If peer tutors are not available, other tutorial services may be sought at the student's expense.
 Individual academic or personal “coaching” services are also not provided by the College.
 Support services are provided to students with documented disabilities to help them perform according to their intellectual capability.
 The College will not provide such support services if providing them would create an undue burden for the college.

 The College is responsible for providing that, within certain limits, students are not denied the opportunity to participate in college programs on the basis of a disability.
 The college is not required to and will not:

 - make accommodations or provide support for services which fundamentally alter the academic requirements for the degree, course requirements, or basic pedagogy;

 - normally alter consistently applied academic policies which are based on academic standards;

-- guarantee success or bear responsibility for making students succeed in their courses.
+- guarantee success or bear responsibility for ensuring students succeed in their courses.

-Conflicts or grievances related to disability accommodations should be discussed with the Disability Services Director, and if not resolved, can be referred to the Class Dean for informal resolution or to the Office of Equity and Inclusion as part of a more formal process.
+Conflicts or grievances related to disability accommodations should be discussed with the Disability Services Director, and if not resolved, can be referred to the Office of Equity and Inclusion for an appeals process.
 Students may also use EthicsPoint to report a concern.